merbird/flipbox/readme.md

-# Flipbox
+# Flip Box
 ## Version History
 1.0 - 2/5/2020 - Initial release
 ## Introduction
-This is a flipbox widget written in jQuery, CSS and HTML.
+This is a flip box widget written in jQuery, CSS and HTML.
 Key features include:
-1. Regular image used for flipbox front instead of a background image.
+1. Regular image used for flip box front instead of a background image.
 This is better for SEO.
 2. Responsive.
-3. Optional stretch to full height of container using flexbox (equal height).
+3. Optional stretch to full height of container using flex box (equal height).
 4. Multiple flip effects including regular flip, flip up, flip down, slide N flip, lift N flip.
 5. Mobile friendly using touch events.
-6. Supports multiple flipbox's on the same page.
+6. Supports multiple flip boxes on the same page.
 ## Prerequisites
 This widget requires jQuery.
 ## Setup
-Downdown widget from Github ...
+Downdown widget from GitHub ...

 There are two files in the src directory that need to be included in your html code.
 These files are flip-box.js and flip-box.min.css.
-The css file should be included in the HEAD section of the webpage on which you want to display the flipbox.
+The css file should be included in the HEAD section of the webpage on which you want to display the flip box.
 ```
 <link rel="stylesheet" href="flip-box.min.css">
 ```